The Big Four Economic Indicators: Real Personal Income in April

 The Latest Indicator Data

-Personal Income (excluding Transfer Receipts) in April rose 0.43% and is up 3.6% year-over-year.
-However, when we adjust for inflation using the BEA's PCE Price Index, Real Personal Income (excluding Transfer Receipts) increased to 0.24%.
-The real number is up 1.8% year-over-year.
+Personal Income (excluding Transfer Receipts) in April rose 0.30% and is up 3.9% year-over-year.
+However, when adjusted for inflation using the BEA's PCE Price Index, Real Personal Income (excluding Transfer Receipts) MoM was at 0.08%.
+The real number is up 1.9% year-over-year.
+Revisions were made to figures for October through March.

 A Note on the Excluded Transfer Receipts: These are benefits received for no direct services performed.
 They include Social Security, Medicare & Medicaid, Unemployment Assistance, and a wide range other benefits, mostly from government, but a few from businesses.
 Here is an illustration of Transfer Receipts as a percent of Personal Income.